coolprobn/prabinpoudel.com.np/src/posts/articles/search-engine-with-rails.md

 3. `ApplicationRecord.descendants.map(&:to_s)` returns array of model names inside the folder `app/models` meaning all models in the app will be indexed.
 If this is not what you desire you can replace the code with array of model name like `['Author', 'Article']`
 4. If argument is passed which should be in the form of string separated by comma as mentioned above, they are converted to array by using the `split` method and then unnecessary whitespace are removed with `strip` method
 5. In `model_classes`, each model name is converted to camel case to maintain consistency and avoid errors, and then each model name which is in string is converted to **constant** with the help of the method `constantize`.
-6. Finally, each model is looped through and indexed one by one with the method `import' provided by elasticsearch gem.
+6. Finally, each model is looped through and indexed one by one with the method 'import' provided by elasticsearch gem.

 ### Index models